February 26, 20264 min read

 In construction, individual mistakes and cut corners compound, often turning into larger structural issues that make your vacation home less durable, less viable, and less livable.
 Improper concrete curing or inadequate site grading?
 You’re stuck dealing with frequent water seepage, concrete rot, and long-term structural degradation.
 Botched insulation?
 Be ready to pay more for energy bills, just to ensure your home doesn’t feel like an oven in the summer and a freezer in the winter.

 Fixing these issues post-construction is never cheap.
 The worst bit?
-The buck stops with you, not the contractor.
-You monitored it.
+You can’t even go after the contractor.
+Remember, you monitored it.
 You signed off on it.

 Built-in quality control: How prefab construction avoids the need for DIY monitoring